Making overpayments - Heliodor

 You can make a lump sum overpayment as a single payment by bank transfer.
 You can usually request the transfer online, in branch or over the phone.

 Our bank details that you’ll need to use vary for different customers.
-To find the correct bank details, please check the information we sent you in your welcome letter in November 2019.
-If you no longer have this letter or are unsure which bank details to use, please call us.
+To find the correct bank details, you can Sign in to Self-Serve and click on the Paying by bank transfer button in the Payments menu.
+Alternatively, you can check the information we sent in your welcome letter in November 2019.

 Please also make sure to verify the details before sending your payment and include your account number as a reference.
 If we receive your payments without a reference, they may not reach your account.